chaseterzian/API-Sort-And-Search/README.txt

 STEP 2.
 You can then interact with the search field to narrow down the results.
 You can enter and/or filter by two types of data:

 	THE FIRST IS WORDS:
 		Start by typing a name of a country or region.
-As you type the letters into the search box, the results will be narrowed down according the the words you type.
+As you type the letters into the search box, the results will be narrowed down.

 	THE SECOND IS NUMBERS:
 		Start by typing a number.
 The results will be narrowed down according to the numbers you type.
 There are three ways to narrow down your results by typing a number: